 Juicing has become a lifestyle trend, and for a good reason.
 But not all juicers are created equal.
-If you’re wondering how a cold press juicer works and why it’s all the rage, you’re not alone.
+If you’re wondering how does a cold press juicer work and why it’s all the rage, you’re not alone.
 Cold press juicers, also known as masticating juicers, have taken over kitchens and health bars because of their ability to deliver nutrient-packed juice that tastes fresh and vibrant.

 So, what’s the magic behind it?
 Let’s peel back the layers and squeeze out the truth.